hpihkala/polygon-metrics-node/README.md

 ```

 - If there's an error, see the [Troubleshooting](#troubleshooting) section below for help.
 - If the above run ends successfully with `Everything seems fine!`, you're good to go.
-Start the Metrics node in the background (`-d`) with:
+Start the Metrics node in the background (`-d`) and configure it to start on reboot (`--restart unless-stopped`) with:

 ```
-docker run -d --env-file env.list hpihkala/polygon-metrics-node
+docker run -d --restart unless-stopped --env-file env.list hpihkala/polygon-metrics-node
 ```

 To view the log for troubleshooting, use `docker ps` to find the ID of the container, and then `docker logs -f [ID]` to see the logs.